antisocialites/HCML/README.md

 This folder contains all code and resultsrelated to the ACS Income dataset.

 ### `ACS_PUMS/`
-This folder contains all code and results related to the ACS Income dataset
+This folder contains all code and results related to the ACS PUMS dataset